What is YINI and Why?

 - Lenient mode — for everyday editing.

-- Strict mode — for validation, robustness and CI.
+- Strict mode — for validation, robustness, and CI.

 - Same format — different parser behavior.